JonZeolla/JonZeolla.github.io/docs/labs/container-security-101.md

 Have any ideas or feedback on this lab?
 Connect with me [on LinkedIn](https://linkedin.com/in/jonzeolla/) and send me a message.

-If you'd like more content like this, check out SANS [SEC540 class](http://sans.org/sec540) for 5 days of Cloud Security and DevSecOps training.
+If you'd like more content like this, check out SANS [SEC540 class](http://sans.org/sec540) for 5 full days of Cloud Security and DevSecOps training.

 ## Cleanup